 ASH Sickle Cell Disease Initiative

-- Watch our latest video on Gene Therapy and Sickle Cell Disease, created in partnership with the American Society of Gene & Cell Therapy and the ASH Research Collaborative.
+- Watch our video on Gene Therapy and Sickle Cell Disease, created in partnership with the American Society of Gene & Cell Therapy and the ASH Research Collaborative.

 - View ASH's list of COVID-19 resources for hematologists, including the sickle cell disease ED checklist and frequently asked questions about SCD and COVID-19.

 - Download guidelines related to SCD, including the latest SCD Guidelines on the Management of Acute and Chronic Pain.

 - View our SCD resource, a collection of pain management resources from vested stakeholders.

 - Learn more about The ASH Research Collaborative (ASH RC) SCD Clinical Trials Network.

 - View the latest livestream conversations held in conjunction with World Sickle Cell Awareness Day.

 The American Society of Hematology (ASH) has launched a transformative, multi-faceted, patient-centric initiative to improve outcomes for individuals with the disease, both in the United States and globally, by bringing together stakeholders in the public and private sectors committed to significantly improving the state of SCD worldwide.